ztimol/carb_analysis/readme.md

 ## 3) Multiprocessing

 The underlying MDAnalysis libraries do not employ multiprocessing - see the MDAnalysis docs.
-The way trajectories are handled by MDAnalysis also do not make implementing multiprocessing on top of it trivial.
+Additionaly, the way trajectories are handled by MDAnalysis does not make implementing multiprocessing on top of it trivial.
 There is a good reason for this - again google and the MDAnalysis docs provide more information.

 ## 4) Config file